EIEC 261 / EU Regulation

 We build your Aer Lingus-specific case

 We submit a formal EC261 claim letter to Aer Lingus's claims department in Dublin, citing the specific ECJ ruling that applies to your disruption.
 Aer Lingus's cooperative approach means most valid claims are paid within 4–6 weeks.
-If Aer Lingus rejects a valid claim, we escalate to the Irish Aviation Authority — their ADR decisions are binding and Aer Lingus's compliance rate exceeds 80%.
+If Aer Lingus rejects a valid claim, we escalate to the Irish Aviation Authority — their ADR decisions are binding and Aer Lingus's ADR process is available for escalation.

 3